How to Raise a Socially Intelligent Child

 Things are even more complicated for children now, as media has introduced children to the world of adult mores before they are emotionally ready.
 Our children do not know, just instinctively, how to build good relationships with other children in such a culture of shifting rules.

 Luckily, healthy kids generally make healthy choices even in the context of difficult peer situations.
 That means that if children have good relationships at home they have a healthy head start, but they still need your help in learning to navigate a complex social world.
-Some ideas on how to help your kids develop the social skills they need:
+Some basics on how to help kids develop the social skills they need:

 - Foster good social skills from toddlerhood on.
 This is one of the most important skill sets your child will ever develop.
 It is infinitely more important to her future happiness than helping her develop her intellect.